 The adjuster's report

-The amount paid toward your vehicle repairs depends on the types of coverage you have on your car insurance policy and on the type of incident (collision, vandalism, etc.).
+The amount paid toward your motorcycle will depend on the types of coverage you have on your policy, as well as the type of incident (theft, vandalism, collision, etc.).

 If your claims adjuster determines that the repair costs to fix your motorcycle exceed your ride's worth, they will suggest that it be written off as a total loss.